Tradix-Dev/Tradix/README.md

 ## Disclaimer

-This extension is for educational and development purposes.
 Trading cryptocurrencies involves significant risk.
 Always do your own research and never invest more than you can afford to lose.
 The developers are not responsible for any financial losses incurred through the use of this extension.
+Past performance does not guarantee future results.

 ## Support